cloudprivacylabs/lsa/README.md

 # Layered Schemas

-Layered schema architecture is developed work with unified data semantics regardless of the data capture locale, data representation, format, or terminology.
+Layered schema architecture is developed to work with unified data semantics regardless of the data capture locale, data representation, format, or terminology.
 Traditional schemas (such as JSON/XML schemas) describe the structure of data with limited semantic